Get

 Image Credit: Sammy-Williams, Pixabay

 The Cream Goldendoodle gets their color from both parents because the cream Poodle is a recognized color, and the touch of gold comes from the Golden Retriever parent.
-There are many variations of this color, and the Goldendoodles can have pink or dark noses and varying shades of cream.
+This color has many variations, and the Goldendoodles can have pink or dark noses and varying shades of cream.

 7. Gray Goldendoodle